hewittaj/hangman/README.md

 # About
 Plays hangman game

-View the code in action by clicking [this](https://replit.com/@hewittaj/hangman) link!
+View the code in action by clicking [this](https://replit.com/@hewittaj/hangman) link and pressing the 'Run' button!